dapsino007/Drum-Kit/README.md

 # Drum-Kit
-Drum sounds using clicks or letters
+Play drum sounds using letters or clicks with addEventListener.